laas/fape/README.md

 \lstset{keywordstyle=\bfseries}

+This document will give a brief introduction to FAPE.
+Its objective is merely to give pointers and some keys on what is currently supported in FAPE and give a rough idea of how things work internally.

+Until a more detailed and formal description of the planner is written, we hope it will allow you to start playing around with FAPE without to much pain.
+We are aware that this document stays very high level and that it won't answer all question that might arise when using (or worse, contributing to) FAPE.
+Please ask any question you have, I will be glad to answer it!

 # ANML

 The objective of this section to describe which subset of ANML is supported in FAPE, assuming the reader already knows the language.
 If you are not familiar with ANML, you should first have a look at the ANML manual.

+Several examples of valid ANML domains are given in the `domains/` directory.

 ## Types